crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 This plugin comes with configurations that you will find under `CrowdSec` admin section.

-These configurations are divided in three main parts : `CrowdSec`, `Theme customization`,and `Advanced`.
+These configurations are divided in three main parts : `CrowdSec`, `Theme customization` and `Advanced`.

 #### General settings